yoshidan/cosmos-sdk-add-validator/README.md

 develop hedgehog side sort beauty kick animal undo double shallow frown betray axis leave empty suspect profit loud poverty dutch person fork regular alter
 ```

+The result of peer1 and peer2 initialization is
 * All the peers use same `genesis.json`.
-* Each node-id is added into the `persistent_peers` in config.toml.
+* Each node-id is added into the `persistent_peers` in `config.toml`.

 ### 4. Run all the peers
 ```sh